gurpreet-ai/gurpreet-ai.github.io/_posts/2018-12-31-Linear-Algebra-Review-for-AI-ML-DL.md

 $$

 ## 8. Determinant
 Like the trace, the determinant of a matrix is only defined for square matrices.
-A square matrix whose determinant is zero is called a singular matrix.
-Otherwise, it is called a non-singular matrix.
+A square matrix whose determinant is zero is called a **singular matrix**.
+Otherwise, it is called a **non-singular matrix**.

 **Properties**:
 - A matrix and its transpose have the same determinant.
 - If two rows (columns) of A are interchanged its determinant changes sign but is unaltered in magnitude.

 ## 9. Eigenvalues and Eigenvectors
-Eigenvectors are the **axes** (directions) along which a linear transformation acts simply by **stretching/compressing** and/or **flipping**; eigenvalues give you the factor/magnitude by which it occurs.

 Consider a $$N × N$$ matrix $$A$$ with corresponding eigenvalue $$\lambda$$ and eigenvector $$x$$.
 Then we can rewrite the matrix equation $$Ax = \lambda x$$ as follows: